-Jabariya Jodi SECOND DAY Box Office Collection: Sidharth-Parineeti's Film Struggles At Box Office
+Jabariya Jodi SECOND DAY Box Office Collection: Sidharth-Parineeti Film Struggles At Box Office

 Sidharth Malhotra-Parineeti Chopra's 'Jabariya Jodi' which hit the screens on Friday (August 9) has failed to impress the critics and audience alike.
 The film revolves around the topic of 'pakadwa vivah' or 'groom-kidnapping', a practice which is quite prevalent in Bihar.